patrick-ausderau/Node.js-course/docs/Slides/Week4/W4-2-Pug.md

         * Make at least two templates:
             * Add cats
             * List cats
+      * Version 1:
+              * Use pug to create all HTML; read the data from database and print using pug
+      * Version 2:
-      * Use pug just for the UI, add cats and list cats by using REST
+        * Use pug just for the UI, add cats and list cats by using front-end JavaScript and REST calls;
       * Make the UI in two languages
         * user should be able to change between the languages
         * you can add the UI texts to database or use a separate JSON files